elibroftw/blog.elijahlopez.ca/content/posts/mark-zuckerburg-and-the-metaverse-are-moral-failures.md

 tags:
   - opinion
   - morality
+summary: "An opinion piece arguing that Mark Zuckerberg and the Metaverse project are moral failures, criticizing the investment of billions into a virtual world while real-world problems persist and discussing the ethics of directing vast wealth towards projects that don't benefit humanity."
 ---

 Imagine being the CEO of a corporation with billions of dollars of which you are also the majority shareholder.
 Not only do you control billions of dollars personally but you control a corporation with billions of dollars in cash in the bank.